Itchy-Fingerz/wrld-indoor-maps-api/1 - Outline Creation and Submission MD.md

 By default, WRLD will not share your map data.
 This means that any submitted indoor maps will remain private to you unless you choose to share them.

 You can follow along on Windows, Mac OS, or Linux.

 | WRLD Indoor Map Format | WRLD 3D Indoor Map |
 |:-----------:|:------------:|
 |![Indoor map source data](/images/tutorial/overview_coloured.png)|![Indoor map in app](/images/tutorial/overview.png)|

-Our example building for this process is WRLD's office building, "Westport House" in Dundee.
-The building owners have kindly given us permission to do so.
+The owners of the WRLD office building - Westport House in Dundee - have kindly given us permission to use the building as our example for this process.
 Please note that if you do not have the building owner’s approval to submit a map to the service, your submission may not be eligible for inclusion in the public map.

 #### <a name="contents"/>Contents